A journey from B2B to B2C

-In July 2019, I started to work with the TED-Ed team to iterate on the TED Masterclass app.
-Back then, it was a B2B app for educators or corporates to improve their students' or employees' public speaking skills.
-To make the course more accessible, the team decided to make the content available in a B2C app.
-We successfully launched the new app on iOS App Store and Android Google Playstore.
+In July 2019, I worked with the TED-Ed team to iterate on the TED Masterclass app.
+Back then, it was a B2B app for educators or corporates users to improve their public speaking skills.
+To grow the user base, the team decided to transition the app into a B2C app.
+4 months later, we successfully launched the app on iOS App Store and Android Google Playstore.
 Since then, there is consistent growth in user base and revenue, and the app is rated 4.4 in the App Store.

 Lead product designer, full time

 July 2019 - Present